Dipenkar24/Dipenkar24/README.md

 - 👋 Hi, I’m @Dipankar24
-- 👀 I’m interested in Business and Data Analyst
+- 👀 I’m working as a Business Data Analyst
-- 🌱 I’m currently learning Data Visulation
 - 💞️ I’m looking to collaborate with data projects
 - 📫 How to reach me through mail
 <!---